MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 15, Fixed the problem of that the line may leave the right way in some levels

-16, Fixed the problem of that the ui would be covered when player died as the scene was transiting
+16, Fixed the problem of that the UI would be covered when player died as the scene was transiting

 17, Fixed the problem of that the line would die immediately when it was resumed as it was falling

 18, Other changes

-## V1.3.4
+## v1.3.4
 Update date: January 31st, 2024

 1, Added new level: Jupiter

-2, Corrected the composer and title of some levels
+2, Corrected the music composer and name of some levels

 3, Bug fixes

 4, Other changes

-## V1.3.3
+## v1.3.3
 Update date: October 28th, 2023

 1, Added new level: Countryside

-2, Changed the English title of Exploration to "The Discovery - Chronos"
+2, Changed the English name of Exploration to "The Discovery - Chronos"

-3, Supported more resolution ratios
+3, Supported more resolutions

 4, Fixed the problem of frame rate locking for Android